steven-cutting/text2math/README.md

-A very simple package that implements a very simple method for generating ngrams and a bag of words representation from any given text.
+A simple package designed to be used for demonstrating basic Natural Language Processing (NLP) feature engineering in Python.

 ## More Info: